biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 ###### **5.1.1.4.1.1 *pro forma* invoice / donation receipt**
 First, The ***pro forma* invoice / donation receipt** for the samples has to be issed by the former owner of the samples.
 Its hould contain:
 - Sender's name and address
-- Recipient name and address (include registration ID)
+- Recipient name and address (include registration ID **Oulun yliopisto, FI-EVIRA-OTH-1-2015**)
 - Issue date
 - Description of material and original species
 - Quantity of each sample type per species
 - nominal value for each samples type (**10 €** is a appropriate symbolic value for customs declaration only)
 - the follwoing description; everything in [  ]you need to check and insert:
     > "**This is a nominal valuation for Customs purpose only, The samples described above are provided for research purposes only from [*OWNER/COLLABORATION PARTNER*].
 This transaction is conducted without any commercial purpose.
 As listed above, a value of [*VALUE*] can be placed on the consignment for Costums purposes only if required.
-Incoterm: EXW; Tariff Number 05.11.9985 [*please check under: https://www.tariffnumber.com/2026/05; also check for different number outside of the EU*]; samples for research not infectious material biological substance, category B UN3373**"
+Incoterm: EXW; Tariff Number 05.11.9985 [*please check under: https://asiointi.tulli.fi/asiointipalvelu/fintaric/GoodsTree; also check for different number outside of the EU*]; EORI number of recipient: FI0245895-5; samples for research not infectious material biological substance, UN3373 category B**"
 - signiture by the owner / a respondsible person with the affilation of the owning institution

 ###### **5.1.1.4.1.2 Custom declaration forms**